 Associated Students, Inc. (ASI) is the official student voice of California State University, Dominguez Hills.
-ASI is a nonprofit, student-run corporation that monitors approximately $1.6 million of student activity fees.
-All CSUDH students are members of Associated Students, Inc. Associated Students, Inc. provides various services on campus: campus programs, student organization support, REC sports, Child Development Center, discounted movie tickets, and student health, dental, and vision plans.
+ASI is a nonprofit, student-run corporation that monitors approximately $1.8 million of student activity fees.
+All CSUDH students are members of Associated Students, Inc. Your ASI provides various services on campus: campus programs, student organization support, Child Development Center, discounted movie tickets, and student health, dental, and vision plans.
 ASI is also responsible for funding technology grants, approximately $400,000 per year.
-Past awards have funded the Internet Lounge in the Library, laptops for resume and job search workshops in Student Development Office, the Laptop Check-out Program in the Loker University Student Union, the computer lab in Housing, Audio Visual enhancements to the Clubs and Organizations Resource Room in the Loker Student Union, and enhanced technology (Smart) classrooms throughout the campus.
+Past awards have funded the Internet Lounge in the Library, laptops for resume and job search workshops in the Career Center, the computer lab in Housing, Audio Visual enhancements to the Clubs and Organizations Resource Room in the Loker Student Union, and enhanced technology (Smart) classrooms throughout the campus.
 There are many opportunities for you to get involved with ASI.
 Stop by the ASI Office in the Loker Student Union or call (310) 243-3686 to find out more about the various programs, University Committees, or campus activities.
 Please feel free to visit the ASI website at www.csudh.edu/asi.

 The CSUDH Athletics Department sponsors 10 intercollegiate athletic teams that compete at the NCAA Division II level.
 The Toros are a member of the California Collegiate Athletic Association (CCAA).
-Widely considered the strongest Division II conference in the nation, the CCAA has earned 151 NCAA II Division National Championships, more than any other conference in the country, including track and field’s NCAA 4X400 Championship, the first in the program’s history, and the Men's Soccer's 2008 NCAA Title captured on Dec.
-7, 2008, the program's second championship in the last eight years.
+Widely considered the strongest Division II conference in the nation, the CCAA has earned 152 NCAA Division II National Championships, more than any other conference in the country, including track and field’s NCAA 4X400 Championship, the first in the program’s history, and the Men's Soccer's 2008 NCAA Title captured on Dec.
+7, 2008, the program's second championship in an eight-year stretch.
 The school fields teams in: men’s and women’s basketball, softball, baseball, men’s golf, women’s indoor/outdoor track and field, men’s and women’s soccer, and women’s volleyball.
 CSUDH offers students opportunities for involvement as both a student-athlete and as a fan.
 Athletic facilities include the gymnasium, a state-of-the-art fitness center, training room, baseball/softball field, soccer field, tennis courts, track and all-purpose field.
 For further information, please contact the Toros Athletics Department in the Hughes Education and Athletics Center at (310) 243-3893, or visit our website at www.GoToros.com.

 International Student Services (ISS)